 The final 20 indicators forced revisiting the five original performance dimensions of profitability, liquidity, capital structure, activity, and other.
 Among the final 20 indicators, there were traditional measures of profitability, liquidity and capital structure, so these performance dimensions were retained.
-However, the activity and other performance dimensions were dropped and three new ones created: revenue, cost, and utilization.
-The final performance dimensions were defined as follows:
+However, the activity and other performance dimensions were dimensions were defined as follows: